 The prospect of trying to turn the tide of global warming can seem overwhelming.
 But Joshua Freedman, author of several books on emotional intelligence, believes that staying mindful can help us cope.

 “I think what it means is, just as the seas are rising literally, the emotional seas are rising,” he explains.
 “And that means we have to work harder, right?
 And that's what mindfulness practice is all about.”

 Rather than letting our emotions make us feel helpless, Freedman continues, we can harness them as a hidden source of power.

 “This ability to grow compassion is one of the most powerful things we can do as human beings,” says Freedman.
 “It transforms us, it transforms our relationships, and ultimately it does transform the world.”

-This program is generously underwritten by the Susie Tompkins Buell Foundation.
+This program was recorded live at The Commonwealth Club in San Francisco on September 16, 2018, and is generously underwritten by the Susie Tompkins Buell Foundation.